 Biomedical Engineering: Biomedical engineers use their knowledge of computer technology and the natural sciences to improve the lives and health of humans.
 For example, they may design artificial body parts, such as knees and hips, or they may design software for medical equipment.
-The BLS projects an increase in jobs of 5% over the next decade, and professionals can expect to earn median annual wages of $92,620.
+The BLS projects an increase in jobs of 6% through 2030, and biomedical engineers can expect to earn median annual wages of $92,620.

 Aerospace Engineering: In addition to developing new technologies for use in aviation and spacecraft, aerospace engineers design and build airplanes, satellites, spacecraft, and missiles.
 Their work incorporates knowledge of physics, materials, computer science, and IT.
 The median annual salary for aerospace engineers is $118,610.

 Petroleum Engineering: Oil and natural gas are two of the most important natural resources, and petroleum engineers use their expertise in science and industrial engineering to develop ways to extract these resources from below the earth's surface.
 As the highest-paying occupation in engineering, per the BLS, petroleum engineers earn a median annual salary of $137,330.